cainhill/render-engine/README.md

 * ✅ Runs in a Dockerised Python environment
 * ✅ Runs as non-root user
-* ✅ Triggers by webhook and reports back HTTP status
+* ✅ Triggers by webhook and reports HTTP status
 * ✅ Wraps complicated FFmpeg syntax
 * ✅ Normalises source videos in different formats
 * ✅ Rotates and resizes videos
 * ✅ Produces many-to-many videos
 * ✅ Only renders for new or changed manifest CSVs

+## 🧱 Dependencies

+The script must be run from within this excellent [eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg) Docker image that provides the required Python and FFmpeg for video automation.
+Setup instructions are detailed further.

 ## ​​🗺️ Getting Started